 After you’ve researched prices, make a detailed listing of the parts you want to sell.
 Make sure they’re clean and take pictures from multiple angles to show the true condition of the part you’re selling.
 Once your listing is complete, post the part for sale on multiple websites or put it up for auction on a site like eBay Motors.

-Should I consider my time as a cost if deciding to sell parts of my car myself?
+Should I consider my time as a cost if I decide to sell parts of my car myself?

 Absolutely.
 Every hour you spend dismantling your car, cleaning, listing and taking pictures of the parts you have for sale may be one less hour you can spend doing something else, including working to save for another car.